elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The strategy design pattern is a behavioral pattern that allows for interchangeable algorithms by encapsulating them in separate objects and selecting one dynamically.<br/>
+      <strong>Interview Response:</strong> The Strategy Design Pattern allows you to select an algorithm's behavior at runtime.
+Instead of implementing a single algorithm directly within a class, the functionality is abstracted to separate strategy classes which are interchangeable.
     </div>
     <br/>
     <div>
       <strong>Technical Response:</strong> The Strategy pattern encapsulates various algorithms (or strategies) for a specific task.
 It enables a method to be replaced at runtime with another method (Strategy) without the client knowing it.
-The Strategy pattern is essentially a collection of interchangeable algorithms.<br/>
+The Strategy pattern is essentially a collection of interchangeable algorithms.
     </div>
     <div>
 </div><br />